 MBIE has also proposed $CO_2$ price scenarios as inputs into the development of the generation scenarios for the EDGS exercise.
 Such scenarios were based on the International Energy Agency's World Energy Outlook.
-These scenarios are shown in Figure 25 below.
+These scenarios are shown in Figure 26 below.

-The EUA price is for EU Allowances that can be traded in the EU Emissions Trading Scheme.
+&lt;sup>41 The EUA price is for EU Allowances that can be traded in the EU Emissions Trading Scheme.
 The CER price is for a Certified Emissions Reduction unit issued by the Clean Development Mechanism (CDM) Executive Board under the rules of the Kyoto Protocol.

-Figure 25: Proposed carbon price assumptions for MBIE generation scenarios
+Figure 26: Proposed carbon price assumptions for MBIE generation scenarios